janhendry/DebugShell/README.md

 ### Hook for State Tracking

-Use the `useDebugValue` hook to track specific state values in your app:
+To monitor state, use the `useDebugValue` hook:

 ```tsx
 import React from 'react';